 Joanna graduated with a Doctorate in Education from King’s College London, where she had the privilege of working with Professor Paul Black and Professor Dylan Wiliam, under the supervision of Dr Jane Jones.
 In her academic research, she examined assessment practices in an independent school and focused on the role of assessment for learning in improving progress.
 Her assessment expertise is globally recognized and her work has been published in many educational journals in the UK and abroad.

-Joanna’s considerable senior leadership experience has been gained working for maintained and independent schools, where her responsibilities encompassed curriculum design and monitoring, and the development of teaching and learning, including assessment.
+Joanna’s considerable senior leadership experience has been gained working for maintained and independent schools, where her responsibilities encompassed curriculum design, monitoring and evaluation, and the development of teaching and learning, including assessment.

 As a GA Global Associate, she has gained significant recruitment expertise, making her an ideal senior educational professional to provide effective solutions to demanding, specialized senior staffing requirements of educational institutions in the UK and abroad.

 Joanna has experience of school governance; chair of the Curriculum Committee.
 She has a current enhanced DBS.